-• Key concepts briefly introduces time use-related concepts utilized in later discussion in the chapter.

-- Methodologies describes and compares some of the relevant characteristics of the methodologides used for the time use surveys in each of the seven countries. - Basic gender patterns presents a set of graphs derived from standardized sexdisaggregated tables compiled for each country.
-These graphs give a sense of the variation in male and female levels of engagement in, and the time spent on, employment-related work, unpaid care work and care of persons more narrowly defined. - The Tobit estimations reports on the econometric analysis conducted in each of the countries to determine the main factors influencing the time spent on unpaid care work and person care across the six countries. - Gender combined with other factors discusses differences and similarities across countries in the way in which gender interacts with other factors explored in the Tobit estimations in determining how much care is undertaken by different individuals.
+- Key concepts briefly introduces time use-related concepts utilized in later discussion in the paper. - Background to the surveys in the six countries briefly describes the source of the data used for analysis in each of these countries.
+This is important to the extent that some of the variation across countries reported in the paper might reflect methodological, rather than "real", differences between the countries. - Basic gender patterns presents a set of graphs derived from standardized sexdisaggregated tables compiled for each country.
+These graphs give a sense of the variation in male and female levels of engagement in, and the time spent on, employment-related work, unpaid care work and care of persons more narrowly defined. - Distribution of time spent on care explores the distributions which lie behind the averages that usually form the basis of time use analysis, such as those presented in the previous section.
+The various country graphs confirm that while the amount of time spent by men on unpaid care work and person care tends to cluster at the lower end of distribution, there are substantial numbers of women who spend extremely long hours on care work. - The Tobit estimations reports on the econometric analysis conducted in each of the countries to determine the main factors influencing the time spent on unpaid care work and person care across the six countries. - Gender combined with other factors discusses differences and similarities across countries in the way in which gender interacts with other factors explored in the Tobit estimations in determining how much care is undertaken by different individuals.
 In particular, it looks at how time spent differs between women and men in each of the countries in relation to the presence of young children in the household, employment status and age. - The care dependency ratio presents country results for a care dependency ratio proposed by the project as an indicator of care demand, in contrast to other sections which focus primarily on the supply of care. - The "monetary" value of unpaid care work discusses various approaches to assigning value to unpaid care work, and compares the results with a range of macroeconomic indicators for the six countries.
-These indicators include GDP, paid work, government revenue, and government expenditure on social services. - The conclusion offers some final remarks on the relevance of the findings.
+These indicators include GDP, paid work, government revenue and government expenditure on social services. - The conclusion offers some final remarks on the relevance of the findings.

 The methodology used in the different surveys, of which the results are presented below, can affect the findings.
-The chapter thus, of necessity, includes some technical discussion.
+The paper thus, of necessity, includes some technical discussion.
+The more technical sections are shaded in grey to allow those who are less interested in the technicalities to skip over them.